 At the core of the Company’s artistic vision is the enduring belief that dance is a powerful medium to communicate the magic, beauty and mystery of life.
 Dance has an unlimited power to act as an agent for change in society, reflect the pluralism of our lives and transcend the borders of culture, religion and ethnicity.

-Suma holds an MFA in Dance Choreography from York University and was awarded the Susan Crocker and John Hunkin Scholarship in Fine Arts for 2014-2015.
-Her works include Kindred (2016), Transcendence (2016) and a remount of the work "Howzat" for Sampradaya Dance Creations (2017).
-Suma draws upon her training as an Indian Classical dancer to create the foundation to explore new forms of dance expression that combine Indian Classical and Contemporary styles.
+Suma Nair was initiated into Bharatanatyam at a young age under the guidance of Sujatha Suresh.
+She held an MFA in Dance Choreography from York University and was awarded the Susan Crocker and John Hunkin Scholarship in Fine Arts for 2014-2015.
+Her expanse of productions includes Kindred (2016), Transcendence (2016), and a remount of the work "Howzat" for Sampradaya Dance Creations (2017).
+Her training in Bhartanatyam aids her in understanding other classical and contemporary styles that she brings together in her productions.

 Jasmine holds a diploma in Arts Administration from Humber College, a degree in Accounting from the University of Mumbai (formerly the University of Bombay), diplomas in both Journalism and French.